djsantos/Mount-Snow/README.md

 -updated followers.ejs to add socket.io (updates a users follower list while they are looking at it)

 -updated findFriends.ejs to add socket.io (only calls server)

+-all added css line to link stylesheet as well as new divs and names for use with css

 # databases:
 -created user database